Preference-based Centrality and Ranking in General Metric Spaces: Theoretical Properties

-Theorem~\ref{thm:main_result} ensures that the M-projection problem admits a unique population solution $\theta^\star\in\Theta_0(F)$.
-This result identifies a single, well-defined calibrated score function that serves as the population target of the proposed methodology.
+Theorem~\ref{thm:main_result} identifies a single, well-defined calibrated score function $\theta^\star\in\Theta_0(F)$ as the population target of our methodology.

-\begin{remark}[Correct specification as a special case] If the working BTL model happens to be correctly specified, so that $p_F(X,Y)=q_{\theta^\star}(X,Y)$ almost surely, then $\theta^\star$ coincides with the true underlying score function.
-In this case, the M-projection reduces to the usual likelihood-based identification, with the centering constraint selecting a unique representative among shift-equivalent solutions. \end{remark}
+\begin{remark}[Correct specification as a special case] If the working BTL form is correctly specified in the sense that $p_F(X,Y)=q_{\theta^\star}(X,Y)$ almost surely for some centered score $\theta^\star\in\Theta_0(F)$, then the M-projection recovers that underlying score function (up to the centering convention). \end{remark}